The War That Saved My Life: Plot

 Ada Smith is a ten-year-old girl who has never left her apartment in London.
-Her physically abusive, widowed mother is too embarrassed to let her go outside because of her clubfoot, even though she claims Ada is mentally disabled instead.
-As a regular punishment, Ada gets put in a damp cabinet under the sink where cockroaches live.
-She is used as a servant, cooks and takes care of her six-year-old brother Jamie and her mother.
-She is also quite protective of him.
+Her physically abusive, widowed mother is too embarrassed to let her go outside because of her clubfoot, and claims Ada is mentally disabled as a pretext.
+Ada is regularly punished by being put in a damp cabinet under the sink, where cockroaches live.
+She is used as a servant, and cooks and takes care of her six-year-old brother Jamie, whom she is quite protective of.

-In September 1939, the British government begins to evacuate children in urban areas of England during World War II to escape, sending them to the countryside.
-Ada’s mother refuses to send Ada saying nobody will want to take care of her.
+In September 1939, the British government began to evacuate children to urban areas of England during World War II to escape, sending them to the countryside.
+Ada’s mother refuses to send Ada, saying nobody will want to take care of her.
 Meanwhile, Ada has spent all summer teaching herself how to walk and decides to leave with Jamie without their mother knowing.
-They are evacuated by train to Kent to finally get away from the arising conditions yet to come because of the war.
+They are evacuated by train to Kent to get away from the conditions coming because of the war.

-Susan Smith, an unrelated woman who lives in a coastal village in Kent, is forced to take Ada and Jamie in, despite her aversion to caring for children.
+Susan Smith, who lives in a coastal village in Kent, is forced to take Ada and Jamie in, despite her aversion to caring for children.
 Away from her mother, Ada is allowed to freely move about by Susan despite her clubfoot, and as such befriends Susan and other villagers.
-She learns to read, write, ride a horse, and is introduced by Susan to many terms and concepts she has never experienced before.
+Susan owns a pony named Butter, and Ada learns to ride, as well as to read, write, and sew, and she is introduced by Susan to many concepts she has never experienced before.
 Susan overcomes her reluctance to take care of the children, reading to them, making them clothes, obtaining crutches for Ada, and allowing Jamie to keep a cat she intensely dislikes.
-Ada helps British troops evacuate across the English Channel from Dunkirk, and identifies an enemy spy, who is then detained.
+Ada helps British troops evacuate across the English Channel from Dunkirk, and later identifies an enemy spy, who is detained.